-What do you feel were the two or three key points during the Ateliers de la Pensée?
+What do you feel were the key points of the Ateliers de la Pensée?

 The first concerns the predominantly futuristic slant of the discussions.
 These days asserted the fact that Africa’s future is open, and that it is up to us to make it happen, in a process which is not predetermined.
 To achieve this, we cannot do without reflection, which is necessary in itself, but also essential for action.
 Over the past sixty years, since independence, the frenzy of action has been of little use to us.
 Clearly-defined lines of action need to be determined.

-The second key point is that many people recognize that it will be necessary, as Felwine Sarr says, to “rebuild our mental infrastructure” – in keeping with the spirit of the psychiatrist from Martinique, Frantz Fanon, author of Peaux Noires, Masques Blancs (Black Skins, White Masks) (Seuil, 1952).
-The debates introduced by the philosophers Séverine Kodjo-Grandvaux and Houria Bentouhami on the themes of shame and self-esteem were crucial, as were the reflections made by the Senegalese historian, Mamadou Diouf, on what he called “the genius of paganism” (in reference to the title of a book by the French ethnologist Marc Augé, Editor’s Note) and the philosopher Souleymane Bachir Diagne on “horizontal universalism and the translation of cultures”.
+The second key point of these Ateliers de la pensée is that many people recognize that it will be necessary, as Felwine Sarr says, to “rebuild our mental infrastructure” – in keeping with the spirit of the psychiatrist from Martinique, Frantz Fanon, author of Peaux Noires, Masques Blancs (Black Skins, White Masks) (Seuil, 1952).
+The debates introduced by the philosophers Séverine Kodjo-Grandvaux and Houria Bentouhami on the themes of shame and self-esteem were crucial, as were the reflections made by the Senegalese historian, Mamadou Diouf, on what he called “the genius of paganism” (in reference to the title of a book by the French ethnologist Marc Augé) and the philosopher Souleymane Bachir Diagne on “horizontal universalism and the translation of cultures”.

-A bit of controversy broke out about the first session of public debates on 28 October being held at the Institut Français in Dakar.
+A bit of controversy broke out about the first session of public debates on October 28th being held at the Institut Français in Dakar.
 What is your view about this?

-How do you gauge the success of these workshops ?
+How do you gauge the success of these “Thinking Workshops”?